ATLAS-B28/Jakarta-CLI/ReadMe.md

 - `ls`: List the contents of the current directory.
 - `createfile`: Create a new file in the current directory.
 - `createdir`: Create a new directory in the current directory.
-To be added in the future.
-- `rm`: Remove a file or directory from the current directory.
+- `deletefile`: Delete a file in the current directory.
-- `cp`: Copy a file or directory to a new location.
+- `deletedir`: Delete a directory in the current directory.
-- `mv`: Move a file or directory to a new location.
+- `rename`: Rename a file or directory in the current directory.
-- `cat`: Display the contents of a file.
+- `replace`: Replace the contents of a file in the current directory.
-- `tail`: Display the last n lines of a file.
-- `head`: Display the first n lines of a file.
+- `append`: Append contents to a file in the current directory.

 I built this CLI to help me learn Java and to practice my coding skills. and also learn to use AI assistance more efficiently.
 But I did face a lot of